Post Digital Colours – Regional Edition

 In this body of work, color becomes both subject and vessel—carrying nostalgia, dissonance, and quiet reconciliation.
 Regina captures a fleeting state of in-betweenness, where the desire to preserve what was coexists with the need to move forward.

-Asmawee Karee (b.1999), an artist from Betong, Thailand, who recently graduated with a Master’s degree in Visual Arts from Silpakorn University, Bangkok in 2025.
+Asmawee Karee (b.
+1999) is an artist from Betong, Thailand, who recently graduated with a Master’s degree in Visual Arts from Silpakorn University, Bangkok in 2025.
 Since 2019, he has been actively participating in art competitions and exhibitions.
 In 2022, he was awarded the Bronze prize in the UOB Painting of the Year (Emerging Artist category) and received an art education scholarship from the Statesman Foundation General Prem Tinsulanonda to further pursue his artistic practice.

 In his work, color functions not merely as an aesthetic element but as a symbolic language that expresses emotional states and lived experiences.
 Through the use of contrasting warm and cool tones, Asmawee constructs atmospheric imagery that reflects the duality of day and night—suggesting hardship alongside quiet anticipation and resilience.